ericwooley/WeMips/README.md

 You can also view it in several modes, as an integer, in binary, and it’s ascii representation (‘None’ if no ascii character is available).
 Viewing the stack in a different mode doesn’t mean you can’t edit it.
 You can edit it in binary mode to save a binary representation, as you could with integers and ascii.

+## Developer Notes

+### Installing Node packages

+WeMIPS uses [npm](https://www.npmjs.com/) as its package manager, which comes with [node.js](https://nodejs.org/en).

+To install the required packages, run `npm install` or - for a clean installation - `npm ci`.

+### Building the documentation

+The documentation is built using [jsdoc](https://jsdoc.app/), which will be installed by npm using the commands shown above.

+In order to rebuild the documentation, run `npm run build-doc` from the root of the source directory.